-Pouches are odor proof, but if you’re concerned, deodorizers are available and can be put in the pouch just prior to sexual relations.
+Pouches are odor proof, but if you’re concerned, deodorizers are available and can be put in the pouch just prior to sex.
 There is also a tablet called Devrom that is available where most ostomy supplies are sold.
 When this is taken regularly it completely removes any odor from the stool.

 It is always tricky to approach the topic of your ostomy when you are dating and exploring intimacy.
-Honesty is probably the best policy.
+Honesty is the best policy.
 When you feel comfortable with your partner, explain that you have an ostomy and why.
 It’s helpful to discuss it up front before entering into an intimate situation.
 You are who you are, and if you are comfortable and confident about your body, this will help your partner to accept you and feel at ease in your personal and sexual relationships.